rolv-io/rolvapp/README.md

 ---

 ### **✨ Core Features**
 - **AI-Assisted Data Analysis**: Ask data analysis questions, rolv desktop is integrated with your data (e.g., *"Give me differentially expressed genes in this file and plot a heatmap"*).
+- **Intelligent Agent System**: Unified multi-agent framework that coordinates PubMed, GEO, and analysis agents for end-to-end workflow automation.
 - **Local Data Analysis**: Your data stays secure on your device—no cloud dependency for analysis.
 - **PubMed integration**: Get PubMed backed answers to your queries.  (e.g., *"What are the binding partners of TGFbeta ?"*).
 - **Dataset Search Integration**: Find the relevant datasets you need for your analysis.  (e.g., *"Give me TGFbeta ChIP-seq datasets ?"*).